-These small pieces of dark glass can work wonders for your photography and are a great way to add a splash of creativity to your shots or see things in a way you never thought possible.
-But if you are overwhelmed by the options and aren’t sure where to start, this list of the nine best ND filters should help point you in the right direction.
+A good neutral density filter can work wonders for your photography; it’s a great way to add a splash of creativity to a bland scene or even see things in a way you never thought possible.
+But if you are overwhelmed by the options and aren’t sure where to start, my list of the nine best ND filters should help point you in the right direction.

-Before we get too far into the list, know that there are many ND filter varieties and options that can suit your needs.
+Now, before we get into my recommendations, know that there are many ND filter varieties and options to suit your needs.
 ND filters perform a specific task, but they go about it in different ways – and what works for one person might not always work for another.
-So this list is designed to help you determine the best ND filters for specific needs, budgets, and quality levels.
+So this article is designed to help you determine the best ND filters for specific needs, budgets, and quality levels.

 If you are just getting started with ND filters and aren’t sure what you want to do with them, you can’t go wrong with.
-It’s inexpensive and includes three separate filters (a 2-stop, a 3-stop, and a 4-stop unit) that let you block a small – but not insignificant! – amount of light.
+It’s reasonably priced and includes three separate filters (a 2-stop, a 3-stop, and a 4-stop unit) that let you block a small – but not insignificant! – amount of light.

 The 4-stop filter is great for trying longer exposures in well-lit situations, whereas the 2-stop filter is nice if you want to use a prime lens wide open in bright light but your camera can’t support ultra-fast shutter speeds like 1/8000s.

-Construction quality on Tiffen filters is decent but not outstanding, and while these filters might produce an unsightly color cast, it can be corrected easily in post-processing (just make sure you’re shooting in RAW, or you might struggle to get the best results when adjusting colors).
+Construction quality on Tiffen filters is decent but not outstanding, and while these filters might produce an unsightly color cast, this can be corrected easily in post-processing (just make sure you’re shooting in RAW, or you might struggle to get the best results when adjusting colors).

 - Contains three separate filters